WalkerGriggs/walkergriggs.com/content/pages/about.md

 ## What {#what}

-Aside from being a personal website, this site hosts my thoughts -- young, old, ill-informed, and carefully considered.
+Aside from being my personal website, this site hosts my thoughts -- young, old, ill-informed, and carefully considered.

 Every word on this site is generated from an Emacs Org file, renered by Hugo, and hosted on Github.